 Can any dog become a military working dog?
 What does that process look like?

-Many of the U.S. military working dogs are trained through the 341st Training Squadron at Lackland Air Force Base in Texas.
+Many of the dogs are trained through the 341st Training Squadron at Lackland Air Force Base in Texas.
 Dogs trained here are then dispersed to the U.S. Air Force, Army, Marines, and Navy.
 The most common breeds are German Shepherd, Belgian Malinois, and Dutch Shepherd.
 These dogs are typically bred in Europe and procured based on a behavioral test instrument.
 Once a dog is selected for the program, they undergo training and certification where they may be patrol-certified, detection-certified, or dual certified.

 Military personnel interested in becoming dog handlers must complete specialized training.
 A military dog will likely work with several handlers throughout his/her career.

 What unique traits make the duties of dogs so valuable to the military?

 Military working dogs are the best defense the military has for detecting Improvised Explosive Devices (IEDs) thanks to their keen sense of smell, which can detect the smallest whiffs – just two parts per billion – of an explosive in the air.
 How?
 Dogs have more than 40 times the receptors in their nasal cavities than humans do.
 To put that in perspective, a dog could smell a single drop of soda in 20 Olympic-size swimming pools.
 Every military working dog that detects IEDs is helping safeguard the lives of their fellow troops.

 A type of scent detection dog was introduced in 2005 within the Department of Defense inventory to augment the existing Explosive Detector Dogs (EDDs).
 Due to the increase in the number of homemade or improvised explosive devices (IEDs), Specialized Search Dogs (SSDs) are now able to detect both conventional and homemade arms and explosives.
 These dogs primarily work off-leash and under voice command of their handlers.